 It has become common practice for libraries to create book displays and programming highlighting Black authors during Black History Month in February, LGBTQIA+ authors during Pride Month in June, as well as celebrating other identities during specific months.
 However, patrons want to see themselves in the books they read all year long.
 They also want to read from a variety of perspectives year-round.

 One way to feature under-represented authors every month is to create ongoing email newsletters with a specific identity focus.

-We’ve gathered a handful of exemplary newsletters that we love:
+We’ve gathered a few exemplary newsletters that we love:

-- Dayton Metro Library has an African American Fiction Newsletter and an LGBTQ @ DML Newsletter for their patrons to receive in their inboxes.
+- Dayton Metro Library has an African American Fiction Newsletter and an LGBTQIA+ @ DML Newsletter for their patrons to receive in their inboxes.

-- Lean into seasonal themes to showcase different genres.
-For example, the Indianapolis Public Library curated horror titles for the October issue of their Black Literature Newsletter as well as the October issue of their Rainbow Reads Newsletter.
+- Lean into themes to showcase different genres.
+For example, the Indianapolis Public Library curated cookbooks past and present for the April issue of their Black Literature Newsletter.
+They also publish a regular Rainbow Reads Newsletter.